enriqc3/CMPS-3240-Intro-Intrinsics/README.md

 ## Requirements

 1. The x86 labs assume you are using the ECE/CS departments ```odin.cs.csubak.edu``` server. ```sleipnir.cs.csubak.edu``` will not work because its processor is too old.
 If you use your own machine, see below for verifying that you have the required instruction set.
 We will be using the AVX.
-It was released with Sandy bridge processors and Bulldozer processors.
+It was released with Sandy Bridge processors (2009) and Bulldozer processors (2008).
+AMD and Intel processors have a compatible ISA.
+However, some Macbooks (Older than Mac OS X v10.6 Snow Leopard, 2009) use PowerPC processors and won't work for this lab.
-3. Linux. x86 intrinsic function calls and header names are different between Linux and Windows.
+3. POSIX (Linux or Mac). x86 intrinsic function calls and header names are different between Linux and Windows.

 ## Prerequisities

 * Indexing and storing a 2-D array as a 1-D array
 * Vector element-wise multiplication
 * Matrix multiplication
-* Instruction-level parallelism
+* Subword parallelism
-* x86 intrinsics (Do the prelab)
+* x86 intrinsics

 ### Verify AVX instruction set

-Skip this if you are on odin. ```hello_avx.c``` will test your machine for the AVX instruction set.
+Skip this if you are on `odin.cs.csubak.edu` or if you already used `cat /proc/cpuinfo/` to verify the AVX instruction set on your processor. ```hello_avx.c``` will test your machine for the AVX instruction set.
 It initializes then subtracts two 256-bit AVX registers.
 The following:

 ```c
 /* Initialize the two argument vectors */